0xSolanaceae/proXXy/README.md

 ---

 ## Installation

-To install proXXy, follow these steps:

-Clone the repository:
+-- Clone the repository:
 ```
 git clone https://github.com/Atropa-Solanaceae/proXXy.git
 ```
-Navigate to the project directory:
+-- Navigate to the project directory:
 ```
 cd proXXy
 ```
-Install the required dependencies:
+-- Install the required dependencies:
 ```
 pip3 install -r requirements.txt
 ```
 ## Usage

-1. Ensure all files are within the same directory.
-2. Run the program:
+-- Run the program:
 ```
 python3 proXXy.py
 ```
-3. Select the execution parameters.
+-- Select the execution parameters.

-4. Allow the program to complete, then check the new text files located in `scraped/` directory!
+-- Allow the program to complete, then check the new text files located in `scraped/` directory!

 The program will output three files in the project directory containing the regularized proxy lists: `HTTP.txt`, `SOCKS4.txt`, and `SOCKS5.txt`, along with an error output file titled `error.log` noting the links that were unable to be accessed.